engl-4814/css-drills/2-drill/README.md

 # CSS Selection & Box Model Practice

-**IMPORTANT** For this particular assignment, please do not push your code until just before class.
+**IMPORTANT** For this particular assignment, please do not push your code iteratively as usual.
+Please wait until just before class.
 That way, everyone has an opportunity to complete the assignment on their own.

 1. Copy the `lindgren.html` file.
 Make sure it is within the root of this `2-drill` folder.
 2. Rename this ccopied `.html` file with your last name.